Proposal status: updated 11 June 2019

-We are proposing to install No stopping at all times (broken yellow lines) parking restrictions on Middleton Road outside number 54 to 58 Middleton Road.
-This will involve the removal of approximately 2 parking spaces.
+We proposed installing No stopping at all times (broken yellow lines) parking restrictions on Middleton Road outside number 54 to 58 Middleton Road.
+This involves the removal of approximately 2 parking spaces.

-These changes are needed to improve road safety by removing the pinch point that occurs when two vehicles try to pass one another.
+These changes were needed to improve road safety by removing the pinch point that occurs when two vehicles try to pass one another.